gavinlyonsrepo/timer_arduino/README.md

 You will need following parts.

 >
-> Arduino based board with 4 digital pins and 1 analog pin. (eg nano)
+> Arduino based board with 4 digital pins and 1 analog pin.
+(In this case nano or Attiny85)
 >
-> Resistors: 220ohms
+> Resistor: 220ohms
 >
 > tm1637 seven segment module
 >